luminus-framework/luminus/resources/md/profiles.md

 * +oauth - adds OAuth boilerplate for the [clj-oauth](https://github.com/mattrepl/clj-oauth) library
 * +cider - adds support for [CIDER](https://github.com/clojure-emacs/cider) using [CIDER nREPL](https://github.com/clojure-emacs/cider-nrepl) plugin
 * +cucumber - a profile for cucumber with clj-webdriver
-* +swagger - adds support for [Swagger-UI](https://github.com/swagger-api/swagger-ui) using the [compojure-api](https://github.com/metosin/compojure-api) library
 * +sassc - adds support for [SASS/SCSS](http://sass-lang.com/) files using [SassC](https://github.com/sass/sassc) command line compiler
-* +service - create a service application without the front-end boilerplate such as HTML templates
 * +war - adds support of building WAR archives for deployment to servers such as Apache Tomcat (should *NOT* be used for [Immutant apps running on WildFly](deployment.md#deploying_to_wildfly))
 * +site - creates template for site using the specified database (H2 by default) and ClojureScript
 * +kibit - adds [Kibit](https://github.com/jonase/kibit) static code analyzer support